munificent/craftinginterpreters/book/resolving-and-binding.md

 As `getAt()` is to `get()`, this is to `assign()`.
 It walks a fixed number of enviroments, and then stuffs the new value in that map.

-Those are the only changes to our interpreter.
-This is why we chose a representation for our resolved data that was minimally invasive.
-All of the rest of the nodes continue working just as they did before.
+Those are the only changes to Interpreter.
+This is why I chose a representation for our resolved data that was minimally invasive.
+All of the rest of the nodes continue working as they did before.
 Even the code for modifying environments is unchanged.

 ## Running the Resolver

 We do need to actually *run* the resolver, though.
-We insert the new pass after the the parser does it's magic:
+We insert the new pass after the the parser does its magic:

 ^code create-resolver (3 before, 1 after)

 We don't run the resolver if there are any parse errors.
 If the code has a syntax error, it's never going to run, so there's little value in resolving it.
-Otherwise, we tell the resolver to do it's thing.
+If the syntax is clean, we tell the resolver to do its thing.
 It has a reference to the interpreter and pokes the resolved data directly into it as it walks over variables.
 When we next run the interpreter, it has everything it needs.

-At least, that's true if the resolver *succeeded*.
+At least, that's true if the resolver *succeeds*.
 But what about errors during resolution itself?

 ### Resolution errors

-Since we are doing a static analysis pass, we have an opportunity to make Lox's semantics more precise, and to help users catch more bugs early before running their code.
+Since we are doing a semantic analysis pass, we have an opportunity to make Lox's semantics more precise, and to help users catch bugs early before running their code.
 Take a look at this bad boy:

 ```lox